ammarhasan76/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

+#TASKS
+- Containerize Application (Dockerfiles, Docker Compose) - done
+- Document the Notification Endpoint for the OpenAI Document - done
+- Write a Flask Backend Endpoint for Notifications - done
+- Write a React Page for Notifications - done
+- Run DynamoDB Local Container and ensure it works - done
+- Run Postgres Container and ensure it works - done

 21/FEB/2023
 Completed watching: How to Ask for Technical Help (Before You Ask For Help Watch This) https://www.youtube.com/watch?v=tDPqmwKMP7Y